tisquantum/sectors/README.md

 As phases progress, a company profile for each available phase is drawn each round.

-On each new phase, an additional wildcard **sector resource influence** is put into the influence bag. (???)

 Consumers will always service **all possible factory industries from highest to lowest**.

 Phase I Sector: 2 Pull